The King

 Description from the Book

-All-around average student Tsukune can’t get accepted to any high school save one…but on his first day, he finds the rest of the student body doesn’t appear average in the least.
+All-around average teenager Tsukune can’t get accepted to any high school save one…but on his first day, he finds the rest of the student body doesn’t appear average in the least.
 Best of all, the cutest girl on campus can’t wait to fling her arms around his neck!
 Wait a sec’ – are those her teeth around his neck too…?
 Tsukune’s going to have one heck of a hickey when he gets home from Monster High!
-But does he have a chance in H-E-double-hockey-sticks of raising his grades at a school where the turf war isn’t between the jocks and the nerds but the vampires and the werewolves?
+But does he have a chance in H-E-double-hockey-sticks of raising his grades at a school where the turf war isn’t between jocks and the nerds but the vampires and the werewolves?

 Personal & Info

-Since I’ve already read a large chunk of the series before, and seen the anime, I’m giving the volumes I’ve already read a slight bump in rating to show how much I liked it my first time through.
+Since I’ve already read a large chunk of the series before, I’m giving the volumes I’ve already read a slight bump in rating to show how much I liked it my first time through.
 I don’t want my familiarity with the series to hurt the score.
 There is less thrill when you already know what happens, so I’m accounting for that.
 The bump is only about a half star.

 Characters

-Tsukune Aono is your every day incredibly average underachiever human with no special skills.
+Tsukune Aono is your every day incredibly average underachiever human with no special skills…But the human part might be changing permanently.

 Kurumu Kurono is beautiful love interest number two.
-She is the big booby lady.
+She is the passionate big booby lady.

 Yukari Sendo is an eleven year old genius, and a witch.

-Rosario+Vampire, Vol. 2
+Rosario+Vampire, Vol. 8

-Rosario+Vampire, Vol. 2 by Akihisa Ikeda
+Rosario+Vampire, Vol. 8 by Akihisa Ikeda

 Series Name: Rosario+Vampire